Kurt Carr

-Kurt Carr (born October 12, 1964) is an American gospel music composer and performer.
+Kurt Carr (born October 12, 1964) is an American gospel music composer, songwriter, producer, and singer.
 While living in the city of Hartford, Connecticut, he served as Minister of Music at The First Baptist Church of Hartford located at the time on Greenfield Street.
 He is currently the Praise and Worship leader at The Fountain Of Praise in Houston, Texas.

-Carr's music is a blend of traditional gospel composition and vocals, with elements of R&B, jazz, soul, blues, and the distinct modern harmonies and singing styles found in urban contemporary gospel.
-The Kurt Carr Singers under his direction and musical influence have created seven albums.
-Kurt Carr has won four Stellar Awards.
+Kurt Carr blends various genre-influences and Gospel subgenres into his music.
+His ensemble, The Kurt Carr Singers, are featured on all his albums and are present on most of the albums he produced and composed for other recording artists.
+Kurt Carr has won at least four Stellar Awards.

 Biography

 Early years

-Kurt Carr was born in the mid-1960s in Hartford, Connecticut, where he grew up in a family who believed in Jesus, but was not deeply involved in church.
-At the age of 13, Carr found himself being increasingly drawn to the church.
-In his early teen years, he performed as an actor and dancer at the Hartford Stage Company in a Broadway musical called On the Town, which was directed by Clay Stevenson.
+Kurt Carr was born on October 12, 1964, in Hartford, Connecticut.
+In his childhood, he was focused on his instrument playing, and eventually also into compositions and singing.
+He grew up in a family that believed in Jesus, and according to Kurt Carr himself, followed "Godly Principles."
+However, the family were not heavily devoutly involved in church services.
+It was around the age of 13, Kurt Carr found himself being increasingly drawn to the church, eventually prompting the rest of his household to attend regularly.
+During this period, in his early teen years, he performed as an actor and dancer at the Hartford Stage Company in a Broadway musical called On the Town, which was directed by Clay Stevenson.
 He became an active member in his church's music department.
-At the age of 17, Carr realized that he was being called to do something even higher with his life.
+At the age of 17, Carr chose to further be attentive in his eventual career.
 After high school, he entered into the music program at the University of Connecticut, where he studied classical music and earned a Fine Arts degree.
 Carr is a member of Phi Beta Sigma fraternity.